cedricbonhomme/newspipe/README.md

 ## Main features

-* multiple users can use a Newspipe instance.
+* multiple users can use a Newspipe instance
-* an API to manage feeds (you can connect your own crawler).
+* an API to manage feeds (you can connect your own crawler)
-* data liberation: export and import your account with a JSON file.
+* data liberation: export and import your account with a JSON file
-* export and import feeds with OPML files.
+* export and import feeds with OPML files
-* search and favorite articles.
+* search and favorite articles
-* detection of inactive feeds.
+* detection of inactive feeds
-* management of bookmarks (with import from Pinboard).
+* management of bookmarks (with import from Pinboard)
-* optional ldap authentication.
+* optional ldap authentication (see the example configuration file)
-* user interface available with a light theme and a dark theme.
+* user interface available with a light theme and a dark theme

 ## Deployment